eisental/RedstoneChips/README.md

 How to build an IC:
 -------------------
-   Every IC is made of a line of blocks (set with blockType in the properties file) with input and output blocks on the left or right.
+   Every IC is made of a line of blocks (sandstone by default) with input (iron) and output (gold) blocks to the left or to the right of the line.
-Each output block must have a redstone wire attached to it in order to activate the circuit and counts as part of the circuit.
-You don't have to add redstone wire to the inputs and this can be done after activating the circuit.
-A wall sign must be attached to the first main block of the circuit with the circuit class name on the first line, and any additional arguments on the next lines.
+Place a lever on the block next to each output block.
+Next place a wall sign attached to the first main block of the circuit with the circuit class name on the first line of text, and any additional arguments on the next lines.

-   Once the IC is built, right-click the sign to activate the circuit.
+   Once the IC is built, right-click the sign to activate it.

+* Any block that can send a redstone current (redstone wire, redstone torch, button or level) can be placed on the block next to an input.
-* Input and output numbering starts from the sign onwards. i.e. input/output 0 will be the closest to the sign.
+* Input and output numbering starts from the sign onwards. i.e. input/output 0 will be the ones closest to the sign.
 * The main line can be of any length and input and output blocks can be placed anywhere along this line, on both sides.

-This is an example 4-bit counter chip with 2 inputs and 4 outputs (looking from above, each letter represents one block):
+Here's an example 4-bit counter chip with 2 inputs and 4 outputs (looking from above, each letter represents one block):
 * b - main block (sandstone by default) * i - input block (iron block by default) * o - output block (gold block by default) * l - lever on any block face * s - wall sign attached to the main block

 	    s